ueser/FIDDLE/README.md

-# i-DeepTSS
+# FIDDLE (Flexible Integration of Data with Deep LEarning)
-An integrative Deep Learning tool for Transcription Start Site detection
+FIDDLE: An integrative Deep Learning tool for Transcription Start Site detection